 Following on from spectacular results achieved for the Crown Estate at Roxburghe House in Regent Street, Thomann-Hanry® have recently completed façade cleans at other nearby landmarks, also owned by the Crown, and occupied by significant tenants in the retail world.

 Alitalia House, on the south west corner of Oxford Circus, is now Microsoft’s flagship London store.
 Along with other works, including stone restoration, asphalting of balconies and slating, Thomann-Hanry® were commissioned by the Crown Estate to clean the Grade II listed building’s frontage – 4,000 square metres of Portland stone.
 Working overnight and therefore discreet and unseen by most shoppers, visitors and locals, an almost miraculous transformation was achieved in just twelve nights of cleaning.

-“When considering an exterior clean of a retail unit, using a unique system that does not require the use of scaffold is a huge benefit – not only to the safety of workers, but to the functioning business as works take place.
-The two latest Regent Street outlets – Alitalia House and Hamley’s – add to our portfolio of leading retail clients, including Ralph Lauren, Primark and TopShop, underlining the suitability of façade gommage® to shop premises, especially in historical buildings.”
-(Thomann-Hanry® Managing Director Mark Styles).
+Thomann-Hanry® Managing Director Mark Styles observed: “When considering an exterior clean of a retail unit, using a unique system that does not require the use of scaffold is a huge benefit – not only to the safety of workers but to the functioning business as works take place.
+The three latest Regent Street outlets – Alitalia House (Microsoft), Spirella House (Tezenis) and Hamleys – add to our portfolio of leading retail clients, including Ralph Lauren, Primark and TopShop, underlining the suitability of façade gommage® to shop premises, especially in historical buildings.”